 Interactive legal flowchart

-Use this decision flow before sending designs, samples, molds, specs or supplier lists to a Chinese factory, sourcing agent or trading company.
+Answer 4 questions before sending designs, samples, molds, specs or supplier lists to a Chinese factory, sourcing agent or trading company.

 Video-style explainer